Sustainable Development Goals for Namibia

 Child well-being

-UNICEF’S commitment to data for children is guided by the fact that the SDGs impact every aspect of a child’s well-being.
+UNICEF’S commitment to data for children is guided by the fact that the SDGs impact every aspect of a child’s life.
 Our work is structured around 5 overarching areas of well-being for every child which are grounded in the 2030 Agenda for Sustainable Development.

 This human rights-based approach pursues a vision of realizing the rights of every child, especially the most disadvantaged and responds to the call to “leave no child behind”, so that the rights of every child, everywhere, will be fulfilled.